jrfnl/clearPHP/_rules/good-practices/no-duplicate-case.md

 title:     No Duplicate Case In Switch
 ---

-Disallow the creation of duplicate cases in `switch` statement.
+Disallow the creation of duplicate cases in `switch` statements.

 Duplicate cases are useless as the second defined case will be silently ignored.

 ### Rule Details

-This rule require that every `switch` statement has unique literal cases, or complex calls.
-The followings is wrong.
+This rule requires that every `switch` statement has unique literal cases, or complex calls.

+The following is wrong:

 {% highlight php %}
 <?php